manishjoshidev/FrontEndReact/README.md

-# 🛡️ School Management System - Frontend
+# 🛡️ student Management System - Frontend

 A React-based frontend project for a School Management System.
 It includes role-based authentication (Admin, Trainer, Student) using JWT and Context API.